Julian-adv/IlluStory/README.md

     > arranged, her blouse is a crisp white paired with a charcoal skirt and matching stockings.
     > She stands just inside the door, a hint of nervousness in her posture.

-  - You need to instruct the AI to generate formatted outputs exactly for this method to work correctly.
-    Some low intelligent AI models can't follow these instructions and fail to generate messages formatted properly.
-In that case use **Whole Text** method.
+  - For this method to function correctly, you must direct the AI to produce outputs in a specific format.
+Some less advanced AI models may struggle to adhere to these instructions, resulting in improperly formatted messages.
+If this occurs, opt for the **Whole Text** method instead.
   - Here is an example prompt for the above generation
     ![global note example](screenshots/example-global-note.png)

 - Whole Text

-  - It uses whole output of AI as a prompt for image generation.
+  - This method utilizes the entire output from the AI as a prompt for image generation.

 - Generate
-  - It prompts AI to generate a visual description of the current scene and uses the output of AI for the prompt to generate image.
-So it will take more time, and costs more tokens.
+  - This method prompts the AI to generate a visual description of the current scene.
+The AI's output is then used as the prompt for image generation.
+As a result, this process may take more time and consume more tokens.

 ### Prompt roles

-- Basically there are 3 roles (system, assistant, and user) you can choose for each prompt.
-  It will be passed to the backend model as is.
+- Essentially, there are three roles (system, assistant, and user) that can be selected for each prompt.
+These will be passed directly to the backend model as chosen.
   ![prompt roles](screenshots/prompt-roles.png)
-- There are some other pseudo roles(char setting, user setting, etc.) which are processed and replaced before passing to the backend model.
+- In addition to the main roles, there are other pseudo roles (such as character settings, user settings, etc.) that are processed and replaced before being passed to the backend model.

 ### Char setting role

 ![Char setting role](screenshots/char-setting-role.png)

-- If you put something in _Tag_ field, each character description will be enclosed by `<tag>` before sending to AI.
-So above case will be:
+- If you enter something in the _Tag_ field, each character description will be enclosed within `<tag>` before being sent to the AI.
+Therefore, in the above case, it will appear as follows:

 ```
 <Character Profile>